+The Versa-Spray II 2-Gauge Integral Power Supply (IPS) control unit provides pneumatic and electrostatic controls, DC power, and monitoring functions for Versa-Spray IPS automatic powder spray guns.
+The control unit can be used as a standalone unit or with a Nordson MC-3 master control unit.
+When used as a standalone unit, gun triggering can be done manually or remotely.
+Completely automatic gun triggering is possible when the control unit is used with a Nordson MC-3 master control unit equipped with a Smart-Spray controller, photosensors, and a line speed encoder.

+Figure 2-1 Versa-Spray II IPS Control Unit (Dual Module Unit Shown)

 See Figure 2-1.
-The Versa-Spray II Three-Gauge Integral Power Supply (IPS) control unit provides pneumatic and electrostatic controls, dc power, and monitoring functions for Versa-Spray IPS manual powder spray guns.
-The unit can also be used with automatic guns.

-Figure 2-1 Versa-Spray II IPS Control Unit

-The control unit provides low-voltage dc power to the spray gun voltage multiplier.
+The unit consists of a cabinet and one or two control modules.
+The cabinet fits into an industry-standard, 19-in. equipment rack.
+The control unit provides 7 to 21 Vdc to the spray gun voltage multiplier.
 The multiplier produces the electrostatic voltage used to charge the powder as it is sprayed.

-A push-pull rotary switch and potentiometer (kV/AFC switch) allows the operator to choose between two different control modes and to set output levels.
+A push-pull rotary dial/potentiometer (kV/AFC switch) allows the operator to choose between two different control modes and to set output levels.

 In the kV mode, voltage output is controlled by the potentiometer setting.
 In the Automatic Feedback Current (AFC) mode, maximum current output is controlled by the potentiometer setting.
 The AFC mode provides an optimum combination of kV output and electric field strength for coating parts with interior corners and deep recesses at close range or recoating coated and cured parts.